 Common Methods for Detecting Cell Proliferation1.
 Assessing DNA replication

 Newly synthesized DNA, a key indicator of cell proliferation, can be detected using thymidine analogs.
 These chemicals are incorporated into DNA during the S phase of the cell cycle instead of thymidine.
-One commonly used analog is 5′-bromo-2′-deoxyuridine (BrdU), which can be visualized with the help of specific anti-BrdU antibodies, such as Mouse Anti-BrdU Antibody (clone Bu20a).
+One commonly used analog is 5′-bromo-2′-deoxyuridine (BrdU), which can be visualized with the help of specific anti-BrdU antibodies, such as Mouse Anti-BrdU Antibody (clone Bu20a) and Rabbit Anti-BrdU Antibody (AHP2405).

 2. Quantifying DNA content